WHAT IS CONSIDERED SEPARATE PROPERTY IN A DIVORCE IN VIRGINIA?

 A house purchased premaritally which was maintained with a bank account in a spouse’s separate name, which was never financially contributed to by the non-owning spouse, and which the parties never resided in together, would remain separate property.
-However, if the non-owning spouse contributed to the expenses associated with the property, or if the parties lived in the home together for an extended period of time, there is the potential for the house to be considered marital property.

 If a spouse received an inheritance during the marriage and kept the inheritance in a bank account in their sole and separate name, it would remain their separate property.